 Mastering account research as an Enterprise AE means moving beyond just gathering data.
-It’s about focusing on signals.
+It's about focusing on signals.
+For broader context on where this discipline is heading, see our piece on the future of account research.
 The goal is to swap tedious hours digging through earnings reports for a smarter system—one that feeds you actionable intelligence so you can build a powerful "why now" message for every prospect.

 Why Old-School Account Research Fails in Modern Sales